-Note that the CSP for New York is currently in transition.
+NOTE: The CSP for New York is currently in transition.
 NYSED may make additional/different information available in the future.
 The following is provided for informational purposes only.

-The Charter Schools Program ("CSP") is a federally funded program designed to increase the number of high quality charter schools throughout the country by supporting new charter schools during the three-year startup phase.
+The Charter Schools Program ("CSP") is a federally funded program designed to increase the number of high quality charter schools throughout the country by supporting new charter schools during the planning year and first two years of operation.
 NYSED is the sole administrator of the CSP grant in New York State; however, grant funds are available to all applicants, regardless of authorizer.
 After the SUNY Trustees approve a charter request, NYSED will contact applicants about the CSP grant.
 Applicants should be aware that NYSED will require additional information in order to allow access to the grant funds.